akashsys/problem/Docs/Specification.md

-Multi-cycle operations hold the ALU in a busy state for a fixed number of clock cycles before producing a result.

-RESET BEHAVIOR

-Reset has the highest priority in the design.

-\* When rst\_n is low, internal state machines return to idle

-\* Cycle counters are cleared

-\* The output result is forced to zero

-\* Reset overrides power enable and isolation signals

-POWER BEHAVIOR

-The alu\_pwr\_en signal models the power state of the ALU domain.

-\* When alu\_pwr\_en is low, the ALU is considered powered down

-\* ALU internal execution is disabled

-\* The ALU state machine is forced to idle

-\* The output result must be clamped to a safe value

-ISOLATION BEHAVIOR

-The iso\_en signal models isolation between power domains.

-\* When iso\_en is high, the ALU output must not propagate to the result

-\* Isolation blocks functional values regardless of ALU activity

-\* The output result must be driven to the clamp value

-CLAMP VALUE RULES

-\* A constant clamp value is defined in the top-level logic

-\* The clamp value must always resolve to a known value (0 or 1)

-\* The clamp value must never be X or Z

-\* Clamp is applied when iso\_en is high or alu\_pwr\_en is low

-\* When a power domain is OFF(iso\_en high and alu\_pwr\_en low) then the output must be a valid 0/1 and also must

-match the value of the clamp value defined and if not defined must be set and makes sure output matches it when

-ALU domain is OFF.

-OUTPUT PRIORITY

-The output result follows this priority order:

-\* Reset

-\* Isolation enable

-\* Power-down

-\* Normal functional operation

-POWER-AWARE SEQUENCING ASSUMPTIONS

-\* Isolation and power-down are applied only when the ALU is idle

-\* Mid-operation power or isolation transitions are not supported

-\* Verification tests ensure no overlap between ALU execution cycles and power control changes

-VERIFICATION INTENT

-The golden design correctly enforces power-aware rules and clamp behavior.
-Buggy implementations may fail to initialize the clamp value, ignore isolation, or propagate ALU results during power-down.
-Tests are written such that all tests pass on the golden design and selected tests fail on incorrect implementations.
+Multi-cycle operations hold the ALU in a BUSY state for a fixed number of clock cycles before producing a result.

+---

+**POWER-AWARE BEHAVIOR**

+Power-aware behavior is modeled using CLOCK DISCONNECTION.

+\* DISS\_CLK = 1 indicates that the ALU power domain is OFF

+\* When DISS\_CLK is high:

+&nbsp; \* The ALU clock is disconnected

+&nbsp; \* ALU internal state is frozen

+&nbsp; \* No ALU computation occurs

+&nbsp; \* The ALU output MUST NOT propagate to the top-level result

+Clock disconnection models power gating at RTL abstraction.

+---

+**OUTPUT CLAMPING BEHAVIOR**

+Output isolation is implemented using a MUX-BASED CLAMP in the top-level logic.

+\* A constant CLAMP VALUE is defined in the top-level logic

+\* CLAMP\_OBS exposes the clamp value for verification

+\* When DISS\_CLK = 1, the output RESULT MUST BE CLAMPED

+\* When DISS\_CLK = 0, the output RESULT reflects ALU computation

+Clamp value rules:

+\* Clamp value must always resolve to a known value (0 or 1)

+\* Clamp value must never be X or Z

+\* When the ALU domain is OFF, RESULT MUST EXACTLY MATCH CLAMP\_OBS

+\* Missing or undriven clamp logic is considered a FUNCTIONAL BUG

+---

+**OUTPUT PRIORITY**

+The output RESULT follows this priority order:

+1\.
+Reset

+2\.
+Clock disconnection (DISS\_CLK)

+3\.
+Normal functional operation

+---

+**VERIFICATION INTENT**

+The golden design correctly enforces:

+\* Functional correctness of ALU operations

+\* Clock-disconnect behavior during power-off

+\* Deterministic and resolvable clamp behavior

+\* Correct matching between RESULT and CLAMP\_OBS when power is OFF

+Tests are written such that:

+\* All tests pass on the golden design

+\* Selected tests fail on incorrect implementations